What is Valium (Diazepam) Used For Short-Term?

 Abrupt cessation of benzodiazepines is not recommended but a gentle taper off can ease the withdrawals significantly.

 Do not attempt a “cold turkey” approach to coming off Valium.

-Medical assistance should be arranged to monitor symptoms, reduce dosage gradually, and sometimes a bridge medication might be used if the withdrawals become too severe to be tolerated.
+Medical assistance should be arranged to monitor symptoms while gradually reducing the dosage.
+Sometimes, a bridge medication might be added if the withdrawals become too severe to be tolerated.